 Post World War-II Era

 The 1950s women witnessed a lot of assorted fashion transformations.
 As the aftermaths of war were gradually depleting and nations were in the process of re-building their infrastructures.
 For mostly the soldiers returning home, women changed their hair looks altogether along with dresses to give a new look to the home-comers so that they shall not have any memories of the past.
 Women dressed up formally and primarily applied hairdo in long hairs for more feminine, romantic and elegant touch to welcome their loved ones.

-Thriving of Hairdressing and use of Technology in Fashion Commerce
+Thriving of Hairdressing and use of Technology

 In contrast to practical hairstyles of 1940s-women, women hairstyles evolved in 1950s were entirely unique.
 Thanks to the rapid growth of hairdressing industry which created lots of hairstyles and that’s why 1950s hairstylists saw the births of numerous beauty-salons on the beauty canvass.
 The invention of blow dryer is considered as the back bone in prosperity of hair salons, particularly when used with styling gel and hair sprays.

 This combination was the key ingredient in inventing lots of hair styles of 50s.
 The most celebrated women hairstyles were: the Bouffant, the Ponytails, the French Plaits, the Pin-curls, the Poodle Cut, the Artichoke Cut, the Compact Coiffures, the Bubble Cut and lastly the Beehive Hairstyles.
 This contributed towards development of new terminologies and nomenclature in 1950s haircuts styles.